The Best High-Iron Foods for Little One's Starting Solids

 • Fish (salmon, tuna) – also rich in protein.

-• Iron fortified infant cereal – often the first solid food for babies.
+• Iron fortified little one's cereal – often the first solid food for little one's.

 • Lentils, beans, and chickpeas – great for plant-based foods.